Back to Blog

 GREEN

-Task: name the COLOR, not the word!
+Task: Name the COLOR, not the word!

 Inhibition

-Suppress automatic responses
+Suppress automatic reactions

 Selective attention